tangentsoft/pidp8i/README.md

 The first step is to get the tarball (`*.tar.gz` file) or Zip file onto the Pi.
 There are many options:

 1.  **Copy the file to the SD card** you're using to boot the Pi.
     When inserted into a Mac or Windows PC, typically only the `/boot` partition mounts as a drive your OS can see.
 (There's a much larger partition on the SD card, but most PCs cannot see it.)
-There should be enough space in this small partition to copy the file over.
+    There should be enough free space left in this small partition to copy the file over.
 When you boot the Pi up with that SD card, you will find the tarball or Zip file in `/boot`.

-2.  **Pull the file down to the Pi** over the web.
-With the Pi connected to the Internet, you can pull the file down directly to the Pi:
+2.  **Pull the file down to the Pi** over the web, directly to the Pi:

         $ wget -O pidp8i.tar.gz https://goo.gl/JowPoC

     That will get you a file called `pidp8i.tar.gz` in the current working directory.

-3.  **SCP the file over** to a running Pi.
-If your Pi has OpenSSH installed and running, you can use [WinSCP][wscp], [Cyberduck][cd], [FileZilla][fz] or another SCP or SFTP-compatible file transfer program to copy the file to the Pi over the network.
+3.  **SCP the file over** to a running Pi from another machine.
+    If your Pi has OpenSSH installed and running, you can use [WinSCP][wscp], [Cyberduck][cd], [FileZilla][fz] or another SCP
+    or SFTP-compatible file transfer program to copy the file to the Pi over the network.

 [cd]:   https://cyberduck.io/
 [fz]:   https://filezilla-project.org/